roarwrecker/roarwrecker.testing/README.md

 ### Dependencies

-The roarwrecker.testing modules has the following dependencies:
+The roarwrecker.testing module has the following dependencies:
 - [Pester](https://github.com/pester/Pester) for executing the tests written for roarwrecker.testing

 ### Installation